Durable carbon removal (CDR)

 Colombia + 2 countries

-The Ceibo Alliance, an Indigenous-led organization operating in the Upper Amazon (Ecuador, Colombia, and Peru), builds power with Indigenous communities to combat deforestation and preserve vital carbon sinks across their territories.
-They map and monitor forests, assisting community land patrols in detecting and deterring rainforest-harming activities.
+The Ceibo Alliance, an Indigenous-led organisation operating in the Upper Amazon across Ecuador, Colombia, and Peru, empowers Indigenous communities to combat deforestation and protect vital carbon sinks within their territories.
+A key element of their strategy involves mapping and monitoring forests, where they support community land patrols in detecting and deterring activities that threaten the rainforest in real time.
+They also gather evidence of these illegal activities, leveraging legal channels to stop future encroachments and protect their territories.

 Nature protection and restoration